-Partner Michael Lockerby has authored an amicus brief asking the U.S. Supreme Court to prevent the court-ordered removal of a towering cross-shaped memorial from a busy intersection in Prince Georges County, Maryland.
+Partner Michael Lockerby has authored an amicus brief asking the U.S. Supreme Court to reverse the court-ordered removal of a towering cross-shaped memorial from a busy intersection in Prince Georges County, Maryland.
 Arguments are scheduled for February 27, 2019.

 The memorial was ordered removed or altered last year by the Fourth U.S. Circuit Court of Appeals on the grounds that the 40-foot tall Latin cross, established in memory of soldiers who died in World War I, is a predominately Christian symbol and constitutes an endorsement of Christianity.

 The marble and concrete structure, flanked by an American flag and decorated with a small star, is known as the Peace Cross.
-It was built on private land using private funds in 1925 to honor 49 local men who died in World War I, but was eventually turned over to a state agency, the Maryland-National Capital Park and Planning Commission, which has spent about $217,000 to maintain and renovate it.
+It was built on private land using private funds in 1925 to honor 49 local men who died in World War I, but was eventually turned over to a state agency, the Maryland-National Capital Park and Planning Commission, which has since spent about $217,000 to maintain and renovate it.